resistics/resistics/docs/source/tutorial/up-and-running.rst

     ├── images
     └── mtProj.prj

 By default spectra are stored in a folder called spectra under the dataFolder.
-The reason for this will become clearer in the section covering :doc:`multiple spectra <multipleSpectra>`.
+The reason for this will become clearer in the section covering :doc:`multiple spectra <multiple-spectra>`.

 .. literalinclude:: ../../../examples/tutorial/simpleRun.py
     :linenos: